bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-5.md

 <Quizlet
     title="Check your understanding"
     :questions="[
-        {text: 'Datasets never have to be updated or altered; once they're made, they remain accurate for all time.'',
+        {text: 'Datasets never have to be updated or altered; once they\'re made, they remain accurate for all time.',
         answers: [
             {text: 'True'},
             {text: 'False', correct: true}